 At night, the POWs heard the American planes and the explosions from the bombs.
 The windows of the barracks shook with the explosions.
 As Bland and the other POWs worked on the docks, they could hear the Japanese talking about the bombings on loudspeakers.
 From this, they learned what cities had been bombed.
 If the bombing was accurate, the Japanese guards took it out at them.

-Bland returned to Kentucky and married Bessie Louise Carter.
-He was the father of three children and worked as a sales representative in the steel industry.
-Bland and Earl Pratt remained friends for the rest of their lives.
-When Earl Pratt died, he took Pratt’s death extremely hard.
+Bland returned to Kentucky and his wife.
+In 1954, Bland was arrested for the murder of his father-in-law.
+According to available information, after Bland reprimanded his son, he and his his father-in-law got into an argument and his father-in-law came at him with a knife.
+Defending himself, Bland hit him with a poker.
+He was later acquitted of the charge.
+Bland was the father of three children and worked as a sales representative for Kentucky Electric Steel.
+He and Earl Pratt remained friends for the rest of their lives, and when Earl Pratt died, he took Pratt’s death extremely hard.

 On December 2, 1990, a fifty-year anniversary ceremony was held in Harrodsburg in honor of the Kentucky members of the 192nd from Harrodsburg.
 Bland Moore was there.
 He said, “The reason I was there was because of my love of the guys who didn’t come back.
 I wish that everyone who has ever burned an American flag could go through the first three months of hell that these men went through.”